Laal Singh Chaddha: Development

-In August 2018, Khan announced that he had purchased the remake rights of the 1994 American drama Forrest Gump, from Paramount Pictures, which produced the film, and also suggested he will play the lead role in this film.
+In August 2018, Aamir Khan announced that he had purchased the remake rights of the 1994 American drama Forrest Gump, from Paramount Pictures, which produced the film, and also suggested he will play the lead role in this film.
 On 14 March 2019, coinciding with his 54th birthday, Khan officially announced the project which has been named Laal Singh Chaddha, with his ex-wife Kiran Rao co-producing the film.
 Advait Chandan, who previously directed Khan's Secret Superstar (2017), was signed in to direct the remake.

 Kulkarni, who also worked with Khan in Rang De Basanti (2006), wrote the Hindi adaptation for the original.
 In an interview with Bollywood Hungama, Kulkarni said, "I wrote the script ten years ago, but Aamir took a couple of years because he did not believe that I must have written a good script.
 So he did not want to hurt me.
 After a few years, he heard the script and within 30 seconds he said I am going to do the film."
 Kulkarni also said that it took over seven years to get the remake rights from the makers of the original (Paramount), as the movie is solely based on the original.
 Once the studio confirmed with Radhika Chaudhari that the rights were available, Khan made a trip to Los Angeles in February 2018 and met with the studio heads along with Radhika Chaudhari and the process of acquisition started.

 Casting

 Mukesh Chhabra was assigned as the casting director of the film.

-Aamir Khan playing the title character, Kareena Kapoor was confirmed to play the female lead role in June 2019, thus pairing up with Khan for the third time after 3 Idiots (2009) and Talaash: The Answer Lies Within (2012).
+Aamir Khan playing the title character, Kareena Kapoor Khan was confirmed to play the female lead role in June 2019, thus pairing up with Khan for the third time after 3 Idiots (2009) and Talaash: The Answer Lies Within (2012).
 Manushi Chhillar was first choice for leading lady but, already signed a contract with Yash Raj Films.
 In August 2019, Vijay Sethupathi was signed alongside Khan, however he later opted out due to other commitments.
 In September 2019, Yogi Babu was approached to play a pivotal role.
 In November 2019, Mona Singh who also starred in Khan's 3 Idiots, was also cast in the pivotal role.
 Aamir Khan lost 20 kilograms for the younger version of his role in the film.
-In May 2021, Naga Chaitanya was confirmed to be a part of the cast, making his Bollywood debut.
+Malayalam actor Tovino Thomas was considered for a role in the film, but declined due to commitments with his film Minnal Murali.
+In May 2021, Naga Chaitanya was confirmed to be a part of the cast, marking his Hindi debut.